Acerca de

 The neuropsychologist will talk with you to understand any concerns you and your family members might have about your cognitive (mental) functioning.
 He or she will also review your medical and psychological history and educational background.
 If a family member comes to the evaluation with you, the neuropsychologist may ask for your permission to interview him or her as well.

 Your neuropsychologist will choose the tests that you are given.
-The tests are given and scored by a trained technician called a psychometrist who works under the supervision of the neuropsychologist.
+The tests are given and scored by Dr. Spade.
 The tests typically involve writing or drawing, solving puzzles or answering questions, and responding to things presented on a computer.
 Most people find some of the tests to be quite easy and others to be difficult.
 It is important to work as hard as possible on all of the tests in order for the results to be most informative.

 You will also complete questionnaires about mood and psychological symptoms.
 Parents of children referred for neuropsychological examinations often complete questionnaires about their child’s behavior.